viniciusbls9/Cuponeria-Frontend-Challenge/README.md

 ## Instructions

-Fork the repository
+Fork the repository.
-Clone the repository
+Clone the repository.
+Checkout to the branch of your name.
-Create a new branch with your name, ex: renato-lins Commit your workflow, you can check this [article](https://medium.com/@rafael.oliveira/como-escrever-boas-mensagens-de-commit-9f8fe852155a)
+Commit your workflow, you can check this [article](https://medium.com/@rafael.oliveira/como-escrever-boas-mensagens-de-commit-9f8fe852155a).
-After you're done, send a pull request to the branch with your name
+After you're done, send a pull request to the branch with your name.

 ## Skills Required

 - You have to use [React Js](https://pt-br.reactjs.org/)	as your framework.
-- The Product Cards must be a Component.
+- The Product Cards, Featured Cards and Menu Itens must be Components.
 - You have to use Grid Layout.
 - You have to use Flexbox.
 - All content needs to be consumed through the [Fake Store API](https://fakestoreapi.com/).